Ann Reinking: Career

 Reinking moved to New York City at age 18, and danced as a member of the corps de ballet at the Radio City Music Hall, performed in the ensemble of the second national tour of Fiddler on the Roof, and at the age of 19 made her Broadway debut in the musical Cabaret.
 She was a chorus dancer in Coco (1969), Wild and Wonderful (1971), and Pippin (1972).
 During Pippin, she came to the attention of the show's director and choreographer Bob Fosse.
 Reinking became Fosse's protégée and romantic partner, even as Fosse was still legally married to (though separated from) Gwen Verdon at the time.

 In 1974, Reinking came to critical notice in the role of Maggie in Over Here!, winning a Theatre World Award.
 She starred as Joan of Arc in Goodtime Charley in 1975, receiving Tony Award and Drama Desk nominations for Best Actress in a Musical.
 In 1976, she replaced Donna McKechnie as Cassie in A Chorus Line; in 1977, she replaced Verdon in the starring role of Roxie Hart in Chicago, a show directed and choreographed by Fosse.
 In 1978, she appeared in Fosse's revue Dancin', and received another Tony nomination.
-In that year, Reinking and Fosse ended their romance and separated.
+In that year, Reinking and Fosse ended their romance and separated when Fosse began dating Julie Hagerty.
 However, they continued to have a professional, creative collaboration.
 Fosse's influence on Reinking's work as a choreographer could be seen in her retention of his "dark, jazzlike, fluid body movements."
 In 1979, Reinking appeared in Fosse's semi-autobiographical film All That Jazz as Katie Jagger, a role loosely based on her own life and relationship with Fosse.
 Reinking appeared in two more feature films, as Grace Farrell in Annie (1982) and as Micki Salinger in Micki & Maude (1984).
 In a 2019 mini-series aired on FX, Fosse/Verdon, Margaret Qualley portrayed Reinking and her relationship with Fosse.

 In March 1985, Reinking appeared at the 57th Academy Awards to give a mostly lip-synced vocal performance accompanied by a dance routine of the Academy Award-nominated Phil Collins single "Against All Odds (Take a Look at Me Now)".
 The routine was poorly received by critics from the Los Angeles Times and People, as well as by Collins himself in a Rolling Stone interview.
 In 1986, she returned to Broadway, replacing Debbie Allen in a successful revival of Fosse's production of Sweet Charity.
 In 1991, she appeared in her first theater production following the birth of her son, the Broadway National Tour of Bye Bye Birdie, costarring Tommy Tune.
+Also in 1991, she founded the Broadway Theatre Project, a Florida training program connecting students with seasoned theater professionals including Gwen Verdon, Julie Andrews, Gregory Hines, Ben Vereen, Jeff Goldblum, Terrence Mann, James Naughton, Patrick Wilson and Desmond Richardson.
 In 1992, she contributed choreography to Tommy Tune Tonite!, a three-man revue featuring Tune.
-Reinking founded the Broadway Theater Project, a Florida training program connecting students with seasoned theater professionals, in 1994.
-In 1995, she choreographed the ABC television movie version of Bye Bye Birdie.
+In 1994, In 1995, she choreographed the ABC television movie version of Bye Bye Birdie.